BenjaminBurton/terraform_autoscaling/README.md

-    outputs.tf: Defines the outputs that will be displayed after the Terraform run, such as the VPC ID, subnet IDs, and the ALB DNS name. providers.tf: Specifies the AWS provider for Terraform, including the region and credentials. backend.tf: Configures the backend for storing the Terraform state in S3 and using DynamoDB for state locking. terraform.tfvars: Contains the default values for the variables defined in variables.tf.
-This file can be customized based on your specific needs.
+    outputs.tf: Defines the outputs that will be displayed after the Terraform run, such as the VPC ID, subnet IDs, and the ALB DNS name. providers.tf: Specifies the AWS provider for Terraform, including the region and credentials. backend.tf: Configures the backend for storing the Terraform state in S3 and using DynamoDB for state locking.

 ### Prerequisites